There were plenty of fresh faces in the starting XI for Rotherham, as eight players were making their competitive debuts for the club.

 Given the number of new faces, a slow start would have been understandable.
 But there were high expectations around the place, so Evans’ side could not afford a sloppy first few games.

 Luckily enough, any pre-game nerves were quashed early on.
-The Millers were awarded a penalty in the 6th minute after new boy Daniel Nardiello was brought down.
+The Millers were awarded their first penalty at the New York in the 6th minute after new boy Daniel Nardiello was brought down.

 The forward took it himself and he calmly slotted away into the bottom left corner.
 This early goal did Rotherham the world of good as they took control from here on in.